Pinu, Papua New Guinea

-The village is mentioned in historical writings as the oldest settlement in the Kabadi area.
-Early explorers and missionaries arrived on the shores around the 1880s and immediately built churches and schools before modern services reached the area.
-However, today they are referred to as "Abadi Pinu."
+Pinu village was previously mentioned in historical writings as one of the oldest settlement and was previously named Vanuapaka in the Kabadi area.
+Early explorers and missionaries arrived on the shores around the mid 1800s and immediately built churches and schools, this was the commencement of colonisation by the British and then Australia thereafter:

+Historical literature (C. G. Seligman) records the name Vanuapaka, a village that trades regularly with the motuans; The British explorers especially anthropologists and Missionaries, used this name due to its large population and size.
+There were other names used such as Ma’i Vanua, which belong to paramount chiefs Aro Ure and Ure Vado.
+Moreso, and interestingly, literature records these people as the original settlers and owners of all the land in Kabadi, the Pinu people are referred to as Kabadi or Abadi Pinu.

+However, the people are generally referred to as "Abadi Pinu."
 The word "Abadi" refers to power, ownership, and prestige by the paramount chief, while "Kabadi" refers to communal ownership or origin.
 The word Abadi literally means I own, and it is synonymous with the paramount chief.

-Historical literature also records the name is Vanuapaka (state sources please).
-Early explorers especially Missionaries, used this name due to its large population and size.
-This name was constantly referenced by interpretors and the colonial administration.
-Another recorded village name used to be Ma'i Vanua, which belong to paramount chiefs Aro Ure and Ure Vado.
-Moreso, and interestingly, literature records these people as the original settlers and owners of all the land in Kabadi, the Pinu people are referred to as Kabadi or Abadi Pinu.

-However, the name Pinu was a recently introduced name.
+Pinu was recently coined name.
 In some circles of discussions, many have suggested that this name came into being after the introduction of schools and other necessary administrative support from the British Empire.

 The colonial administrators decided that the productive approach to managing this savages was to coerce the powerful and influential individuals.
 The administration, had a plan, and it was the chief that would be used for this purpose.
 They proposed that chiefs accept the colonial administration and it is believed that they battered with the chiefs to coerced them.
 And an important aspect of this new authority was to usurp control by forcing small hamlets to come together to form bigger villages, to benefit from colonial administration services such as schools and other necessary services.

 Therefore, Pinu village was formed and many villages were somewhat forced to move and build houses close to and around the chiefs village.
 This is understood to be around the 1890s.

 Nearby villages such as Ukaukana, Kave ona, Kou ' puana, and Matepaela have very close ties to Pinu, having broken away from Pinu.
 Therefore, they are also referred to as Kabadi.
 The word 'Kabadi' was recorded by early European patrols.
 Some also recorded it as 'Kabatsi,' closely associating it to the Roro-speaking people.
 Over time, pronunciation of the word transformed gradually to Gabadi and was reinforced and used by Motuan interpreters who accompanied the colonial administrators in the 1890s.